beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 mentioned projects basically allow anyone to not only deploy a private Cloud environment free of charge, but also contribute back to the development of the platform.

-The aim of this work is to facilitate furher development and adoption of open source Cloud computing software by providing a step-by-step guide to installing the OpenStack Cloud platform on multiple computing nodes using a set of shell scripts.
-In contrast to the existing tools for automated installation of OpenStack is that the purpose of this work is not only obtaining an operating OpenStack Cloud environment, but also learning the steps required to perform the installation from the ground up and understanding the responsibilities and interaction of the OpenStack components.
+The aim of this work is to facilitate further development and adoption of open source Cloud computing software by providing a step-by-step guide to installing the OpenStack Cloud platform on multiple computing nodes using a set of shell scripts.
+In contrast to the existing tools for automated installation of OpenStack is that the purpose of this work is not only obtaining a fully operating OpenStack Cloud environment, but also learning the steps required to perform the installation from the ground up and understanding the responsibilities and interaction of the OpenStack components.
 This is achieved by splitting the installation process into multiple logical steps, and implementing